 The advantage: is the flexibility, as waxing skis and boards is possible at any time, anywhere, and without prior knowledge or equipment.
 The time required is very low.

-The disadvantage: lies in durability.
+The disadvantage: lies in stability.
 Due to the lack of heating of the ski wax, the durability is limited to a maximum of one day.

 Liquid Wax